learn-co-curriculum/cssi-2-javascript-datatypes-strings-walkthrough/README.md

 Not sure how?
 Remember you can also search the web for documentation on js string methods, talk to a classmate, or consult your ducky droid!

-<a href='https://learn.co/lessons/cssi-2-javascript-datatypes-strings-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-2-javascript-datatypes-strings-walkthrough' title='Javascript Data Types and String Methods'>Javascript Data Types and String Methods</a> on Learn.co and start learning to code for free.</p>